touled/archiver/README.md

 ## Extract

-To extract files from zip file, pipe zip file output to the archiver.
+To extract files from zip file, pipe zip file output to archiver.
 Files and folders will be extracted into the current directory.

 Example:

-`$cat archive.zip > ./archiver`
+`$cat archive.zip | ./archiver`